Emerald City, Ensemble Theatre 2025

 An achievement of the play is the painting of several layers in each character, no one is discarded as a “worthless drunk” to use Hare’s words from the play, but rather each person is immensely significant to another through their entangled relationships.
 The actors bring unique warmth to their roles, allowing the audience to perceive their strengths and weaknesses as a person.
 This can be difficult to achieve when the audience is dubious about the decisions the characters are making, however Kilmurry’s direction allows the audience to empathise with the characters’ positions.

-O’Sullivan takes a compassionate approach to this role so that the audience is rooting for Paul, desperate for things to work out.
+desperate for things to work out.
 Danielle Carter performs as Elsa and has a similar effect on the audience despite her provocative ways and tainted past.
 It is wonderful when an audience has a vested interest in a character’s wellbeing, a testament to the actor’s ability to suspend their disbelief and become totally immersed in the emotive qualities of the character.

 Time Out Sydney